IBM/docker-dojo/README.md

 From the output you’ll notice that there are actually 5 different images pushed, that is because there were 5 different layers/image created under the covers.

-With the image in the registry we it can now be used by other parts of the CI/CD pipeline.
+With the image in the registry it can now be used by other parts of the CI/CD pipeline.
 Other people can access it, assuming they have access to your registry, by using the following command:

 ```
 $ docker run -ti docker:5000/myapp:1.0
 ```

-Or, if they want to just download it without running it right away, they can use the “docker pull” command - which just its it in their local image cache:
+Or, if they want to just download it without running it right away, they can use the “docker pull” command - which just puts it in their local image cache:

 ```
 $ docker pull docker:5000/myapp:1.0